lorocks/LPD-for-RPi/README.md

 The final chosen inference method is ONNX
 The script is located in the ONNX folder

+The final report submission has also been provided.

 # Inference Backend
 Backend ML Server hosted in HuggingFace Spaces
 <br>